Abjad/abjad/trunk/abjad/docs/chapters/examples/mozart/index.rst

 .. image:: images/mozart-parsing-example.png

-So, instead of storing our musical information as Abjad components, we'll represent eacch fragment in the corpus as a pair of strings: one representing the bass voice contents, and the other representing the treble.
+So, instead of storing our musical information as Abjad components, we'll represent each fragment in the corpus as a pair of strings: one representing the bass voice contents, and the other representing the treble.
 This pair of strings can be packaged together into a collection.
 For this implementation, we'll package them into a dictionary.
 Python dictionaries are cheap, and often provide more clarity than lists; the composer does not have to rely on remembering a convention for what data should appear in which position in a list - they can simply label that data semantically.
 In our musical dictionary, the treble